 The principle aim of the Association is to bring the separate strands of the Scottish venison sector together to build and secure ‘Scottish Venison’ as a core-value brand.
 More specifically the Association’s aims and objectives are:

-- to oversee delivery of the Scottish Venison strategy, Beyond the Glen.
+- to oversee delivery of the refreshed Scottish Venison strategy to 2030 (see below).

 - to increase consumer and market demand for Scottish venison both at a local and national level.